MayankG96/MayankG96/README.md

 🔭 **I’m currently working on:**

-developing and applying data strategies, ML models, data-driven solutions, and optimization techniques for real-world business applications.
+Developing and applying data strategies, ML models, data-driven solutions, and optimization techniques for real-world business applications.

 💬 **Ask me about:**